pablo-jurado/week_6_lecture_2_exercises/answers.md

-1) Where are built-in JavaScript objects such as the Math and Date objects available?
-a.
-Only in designated objects
-b.
-Only in other built-in objects
+1) Where are built-in JavaScript objects such as the Math and Date objects available? a.Only in designated objects b.Only in other built-in objects c.Only in functions d.*answer Globally*
-c.
-Only in functions
-*answer d.
-Globally*

 ----